ztchan/ztchan.github.io/index.md

 <p>
-Testing Concerns about Technology’s Behavioral Impacts with <i>N</i>-of-one Trials.
-  (with <a href="https://natematias.com/" target="_blank">J. Nathan Matias</a> and Eric Pennington) <br>
+Testing Concerns about Technology’s Behavioral Impacts with <i>N</i>-of-one Trials (with <a href="https://natematias.com/" target="_blank">J. Nathan Matias</a> and Eric Pennington) <br>
   <b>Proceedings of the ACM Conference on Fairness, Accountability, and Transparency</b>, 2022: 1722–32. <br>